-In this dialog you can edit a permission for a file, folder, registry key or value already existing in your installation package.
+In this dialog, you can edit the permission for a file, folder, registry key or value already existing in your installation package.

 The domain of the user for which permissions are to be set.
 If left empty, no domain is considered for the OS user account.
 You can get the current domain by specifying the string [%USERDOMAIN].

 This field should be set only when the target user account is part of a specific domain.
 For regular user accounts, this field should be empty.

 The name of the user account for which you set the permissions.
 This can be a user account or a group name.
 Make sure this string is a perfect match for the user account's name or the group name on the target machine (this name has a localizable value - it depends on the target machine local language).
 "Everyone" and "Administrators" are generic groups.
 These names have the same meaning on every NT machine, independent of the locale settings (they are not localized).

 This list displays all the permissions you can set for a file, folder, registry key or value from your package.
 These names represent the corresponding constants as defined in "WINNT.H" header file.
 Note that some permissions have one name, while others have two names, separated by a comma.
 The single name permissions have the same meaning for any object to which they are applied to.
 The two names permissions have different meanings, depending on the type of the object they are applied to (file, folder, registry key or value).

 The permissions checked here are considered allowed - you can not specify a denied permission.
 Make sure you set the appropriate permissions, otherwise you can even make the uninstallation of your product impossible.